 Above an excellent aquacultured jade perch.

-Ausyfish can supply fry and fingerlings of Jade Perch, Scortum Barcoo.
-Click for prices.
+Ausyfish can supply fry and fingerlings of Jade Perch, (Scortum Barcoo).
+Available from 43 Cents each.
+Click for full list of prices.

-This fish originates from the Barcoo River in Central Australia.
-Ausyfish regularly collects wild fish under permit to use in a genetic improvement program.
+Jade perch, originate from the Barcoo River in Central Australia.
+Ausyfish regularly collects wild fish, under permit, to use in a genetic improvement program.
+Our genetic improvement program has been ongoing, continuiously, for over 30 years.
 There are a number of "Scortum" species in Australia, however it has become apparent that only the one from the Barcoo River is suitable for the table.
 Other river systems have fish that look the same, (See picture below of a Scortum hillii from the Fitzroy/Dawson River Basin.) but are described by local people as "The Leathery Grunter."

 Above a Scortum hillii, not considered suitable for the table.
 Only fingerlings produced from stock originating from the Barcoo River should be used for aquaculture purposes.

 AUSYFISH...
 Australia's largest producer of jade perch fry and fingerlings.
-We ship to all mainland states of Australia, and export to almost anywhere.
+We ship to all mainland states of Australia, (NOTE: Not permitted in Western Australia.) and export to almost anywhere.
 AQIS approved.
 Government health certified.
 Click for more

 Ausyfish export hundreds of thousands of jade perch fry each season.